-Gordon and Ilona currently reside in Texas with their two children, and many dogs and cats.
-They have co-authored two series, the bestselling urban fantasy of Kate Daniels and romantic urban fantasy of The Edge.
+Gordon and Ilona currently reside in Texas with their two children and many dogs and cats.

 Climbing Uphill Both Ways

 Our story to publication is long and cringe-worthy.
 Very cringe-worthy.

 First of all, I never wanted to be a writer.
 Never.
 I wanted to be a scientist*.
 Writing was a nice hobby, something I did for fun, on the side.
 It was certainly not serious work.
 More of an extension of reading.

 When I had to drop out of college and found myself at home with first one child and then the second child and a computer, it seemed natural that I would steal an hour or two a day and type out the weird stuff in my head for the heck of it.
 But still, I didn’t want to be a writer.
 I was just suffering a minor setback on my way to becoming a SCIENTIST.